Consumer medicine information

 DBL Acetylcysteine Injection Concentrate should be administered if appropriate (see above).
 DBL Acetylcysteine Injection Concentrate should be diluted in 5% glucose or 0.9% sodium chloride solution, and administered by intravenous infusion.
 Nausea should be treated.

-Measurements of plasma liver enzymes and bilirubin levels, and coagulation studies, should be performed as soon as possible after admission.
+Measurements of plasma hepatic enzymes and blood bilirubin, and coagulation tests, should be performed as soon as possible after admission.

-Daily liver function tests, and measurements of plasma urea, electrolytes, glucose, blood gases, haemoglobin levels, white blood cell counts, platelets and prothrombin time should be made.
-An ECG should also be performed.
-Patients should be monitored for coagulation disorders, hepatic encephalopathy, renal failure and cardiac toxicity (minor ST changes are common).
-There is usually a mild metabolic acidosis.
-Hepatic encephalopathy is likely if bilirubin is above 60 millimoles per litre on days 3 to 5, or if the prothrombin time is prolonged.
+Daily liver function tests, and measurements of blood urea, blood electrolytes, blood glucose, blood gases, haemoglobin, white blood cell counts, platelets and prothrombin time should be conducted.
+An electrocardiogram (ECG) should also be performed.
+Patients should be monitored for coagulopathy, hepatic encephalopathy, renal failure and cardiotoxicity (minor ST changes are common).
+There is usually a metabolic acidosis.
+Hepatic encephalopathy is likely if bilirubin is above 60 millimoles/L on days 3 to 5, or if the prothrombin time is prolonged.

 If ongoing acetylcysteine treatment is required, continue at the rate of the second infusion (e.g. 100 milligrams/kg over 16 hours).
 Higher ongoing infusion rates (e.g. 200 milligrams/kg over 16 hours) may be required for massive paracetamol ingestions and a clinical toxicologist should be consulted.